Branching Out seeks to strengthen Taranaki's future as an emerging food basket of New Zealand.

 Land Use Register

-The Branching Out project is looking to connect with landowners who may be considering alternative uses for their land.
+The Branching Out project is looking to connect with landowners, and investors who may be considering complementary and / diverse uses for their land.
 By adding your details to this register we can:

-- Link you with other like-minded landowners and potential growing clusters.
+- Link you with other like-minded landowners or producers based on geographical location, growing conditions or opportunity.

 - Understand the amount of land potentially available across our region.